rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/index.rst

 *Last updated:* |today|

-Use the following links to jump directly to user and reference information for using the |apiservice|.
+Use the following links to go directly to user and reference information for using the |apiservice|.

 * :ref:`Getting Started Guide<getting-started>`